JuliusBahr/SimpleSimilarity/README.md

 # SimpleSimilarity
 SimpleSimilarity is an easy to use framework for semantic text search.

+##
+I recommend not to use this library anymore in iOS 18.
+Its features are now available as a system service in Core Spotlight.
+Please check Apple's WWDC 2024 session video ["Support semantic search with Core Spotlight"](https://developer.apple.com/videos/play/wwdc2024/10131/).

 ## Features
 - Text corpus creation
 - Textual search